bullet-train-co/jbuilder-schema/README.md

                       current_user: @user
                     })

-`jbuilder_schema` helper takes path to Jbuilder template as a first argument and several optional arguments:
+`jbuilder_schema` helper takes `path` to Jbuilder template as a first argument and several optional arguments:

 - `model`: Model described in template, this is needed to populate `required` field in schema
 - `title` and `description`: Title and description of schema
 - `locals`: Here you should pass all the locals which are met in the template.
 Those could be any objects as long as they respond to methods called on them in template.

+Notice that partial templates should be prepended with an underscore just like in the name of the file (i.e. `_article` but not `article` an when using Jbuilder).

 **Schema is produced in ruby Hash, so you can call `.as_json`/`.to_json` on it if you want it in pure JSON.**

 ### Collections

-If array of objects is generated in template, either in root or in some field through Jbuilder partials, JSON-Schema `$ref` is generated pointing to object with the same name as partial.
+If an object or an array of objects is generated in template, either in root or in some field through Jbuilder partials, JSON-Schema `$ref` is generated pointing to object with the same name as partial.
 By default those schemas should appear in `"#/components/schemas/"`.

 For example, if we have: